OjerIsaac/app_nestjs/README.md

-# JUNIOR BACKEND DEVELOPER ASSESSMENT
+# NESTJS CRUD WITH LOGIN & REGISTRATION - JWT TOKEN AUTHORIZATION
-This is a simple CRUD API with login and registration system powered by Nodejs, Nextjs and TS
+This is a simple CRUD API with login and registration system powered by Nodejs, Nestjs and TS

 ## Requirements
 - NodeJS runtime